What Does Mediation Cost?

 If you have to pay for mediation, ask your FMC Registered Mediator what their charges are when you first contact them.
 You might want to phone a few local mediators to compare charges, as these can vary.

-As a guide, FMC Registered Mediators charge an average of £140 per person per hour for mediation sessions and drafting documentation, but this will vary depending on the where in the country the mediator is based, and the type of issues you need to discuss.
+As a guide, you can expect to pay £130 – £170 per person per hour for mediation sessions and for documentation to be drafted, but this will vary depending on the where in the country the mediator is based, and the type of issues you need to discuss.

 At the first meeting (often known as a MIAM), the mediator will let you know if they think you may qualify for legal aid.
 Mediators who have a contract to provide Legal Aid will be able to carry out a formal assessment.
 You can find an FMC Registered Mediator who offers legal aid by searching here.